 In the event that you become a victim of theft, Operation ID is the best way to ensure the recovery of your belongings.
 Operation ID is a nationwide network set up to identify stolen property.
-To participate:

 - Borrow an engraver from University Police (located in Alumni Hall).

 - Engrave your driver’s license number and state abbreviation on your belongings.

 If any of your engraved items are stolen, they will be traced back to you if recovered.